zedbytes/EFIClone/README.md

 <hr>

 ## Notice!
 In the middle of June 2020, `EFIClone` was rewritten from the ground up to follow a more clear and standardized approach to bash scripting.
-The revamped version is available is available as [`EFIClone_v2.sh`](https://github.com/kobaltcore/EFIClone/blob/master/EFIClone_v2.sh).
-While it has been tested (and should functionally be the same as `EFIClone` v1), this is an opt-in upgrade for now.
-This new version is what will be maintained going forward and the plan is to eventually completely switch over to `EFIClone` v2.
+The revamped version is now available as the main [`EFIClone.sh`](https://github.com/kobaltcore/EFIClone/blob/master/EFIClone.sh).
+It has been tested for quite a while and found to be stable.
+The old version can be accessed via Git history in this repository, if need be.

 <hr>